 - Click OK in the Export Options dialog and the new BLN file is created.

-Once the BLN file contains the correct breakline objects, you can grid the data.
+Once the BLN file contains the correct breakline objects, the data can be gridded by completing the steps below.

 - Click Home | Grid Data | Grid Data.